mekaneeky/entrainment/README.md

-# clinicalQ openbci (ClinicalQ Not the App)
+# clinicalQ opensource Aapp

-ClinicalQ is the work of Dr. Paul G. Swingle.
+The ClinicalQ framework is the work of Dr. Paul G. Swingle.

 Local-first ClinicalQ workflow:
 - Python backend for OpenBCI Cyton acquisition and ClinicalQ analytics